Welcome to the wonderful world of Earth Science!

 - Classroom incursions for all year levels, tailored to your school's classroom needs

-- 2 hour after-school PD from our Challenging Earth series,
+- After-school PD from our Challenging Earth series,

 including how to get the most out of our amazing Rock Kit